 I have recently embarked on learning Transcendental Meditation (TM).
 It may be the most sloth like thing a person can do.
 You simply sit and are peaceful.
 Yes, you do need to have some training, but it is effortless.
 So, I have been effortlessly doing simply nothing while sitting about.
 Here is the cool thing…..As I do nothing, my body is resting, repairing and releasing stress.
 All of those other things are healthy right (besides maybe looking like a sloth as I TM like above picture)?

 The more I do this, be like the sloth, the more peace and happiness there is.

-The more I do nothing, the more I gain...maybe even creativity.
+The more I do nothing, the more I gain...maybe even creativity and efficiency.

 Even in healthcare, there is a movement to practice “doing nothing” because less is actually more.
 Give the viral cold more time and rest, not drugs.
 Let that injury heal with some slow movement, not medication.
 Let the inflammatory cycle run its course, because stopping it with NSAIDs actually decreases the strength of the repair.